 Pursuant to an administrative services agreement, the Company pays the Citadel Parties on a cost and/or cost-plus basis, as applicable for direct and reimbursable administrative, general and operating expenses paid by the Citadel Parties, on behalf of the Company.
-As of December 31, 2023, the Company had a combined payable to the Citadel Parties of \$12 million, which is included in payables to affiliates on the statement of financial condition.
+As of December 31, 2024, the Company had a combined payable to the Citadel Parties of \$1 million, which is included in other liabilities on the statement of financial condition.

-As of December 31, 2023, the Company has paid compensation to the Citadel Parties of \$2 million, which has not yet been expensed due to service vesting requirements.
+As of December 31, 2024, the Company has paid compensation to the Citadel Parties of \$2 million, which has not yet been expensed due to service vesting requirements.
 Such amount is included in other assets on the statement of financial condition.